0v0V/0v0V.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a M.S. student at Kyung Hee University, advised by Prof. Jung Uk Kim.
-I currently conduct research at the Visual Artificial Intelligence Lab (VAI Lab), where I focus on **Dense Video Captioning** and **Multispectral Pedestrian Detection**.
+I currently conduct research at the Visual Artificial Intelligence Lab ([VAI Lab](https://visualai.khu.ac.kr/home))

 My work aims to address key challenges in multimodal learning and data-centric AI.
-In particular, I explore how to generate fine-grained, controllable video captions using large vision-language models (MLLMs + LLMs), and how to design robust detection systems under limited and sparse labels in multispectral data.
+In particular, I explore user-controllable video captions using large vision-language models (MLLMs + LLMs), and how to design robust detection systems under incomplete labels in multispectral data.

 Drawing from these experiences, I aim to contribute to data-efficient AI systems that perform reliably in real-world conditions.

 # 🔥 News
-2025.05:  🎉🎉 One paper got accepted to IEEE TMM 2024.12:  🎉🎉 One paper got accepted to AAAI 2025
+2025.05:  🎉🎉 One paper got accepted to IEEE TMM <br>
+2024.12:  🎉🎉 One paper got accepted to AAAI 2025

 # 📝 Publications